 Faculty members, GTAs, and staff members who work with students can play an important role in ensuring students in mental distress receive the help and support they need.
 Working with students on a daily basis provides a unique opportunity to notice warning signs of mental distress and to point them in the right direction for help.
 But how do you know what to look for and what to do when you notice warning signs?

-Student Life, UCAT, Undergraduate Education, and the College of Social Work have teamed up to offer you At-Risk, a new online simulation designed to help you identify and approach students in mental distress and, if necessary, refer them to our counseling center.
+Student Life, UCAT, and Undergraduate Education have teamed up to offer you At-Risk, a new online simulation designed to help you identify and approach students in mental distress and, if necessary, refer them to our counseling center.
 By completing this simulation, you will be more comfortable and better prepared to help these at-risk students get the assistance they need.

 In this highly interactive simulation, you will have the opportunity to engage in simulated conversations with up to five virtual students.
 The simulation takes about 45 minutes to complete, but your progress is automatically saved along the way if you need to stop and resume later.